TIMOTHY

 households have an address, and almost all households receive mail from the

 USPS.
-The second solution is to
+The second solution is to conduct the telephone survey using both a

-conference held in Phoenix, Arizona.
+was presented at the May 2011 AAPOR conference held in Phoenix, Arizona.

 “Survey Design of the